Skip to main content

 If your required amount decreases:

 • Cash deposit holders: You can request a refund of the excess amount from CBSA.
-However, refund processing times can be lengthy — do not expect immediate access to the returned funds.

 What Happens If You Do Not Post Financial Security